freedomofpress/securedrop/docs/development/virtual_environments.rst

    sudo dpkg -i vagrant_1.9.1_x86_64.deb vagrant plugin install vagrant-libvirt vagrant plugin install vagrant-mutate

+.. note:: If Vagrant is already installed it may not recognize libvirt as a valid provider.
+In this case, remove Vagrant with ``sudo apt-get remove vagrant`` and reinstall it as above

 Convert the bento/14.04 Vagrant box from ``virtualbox`` to ``libvirt`` format: